oscarvarto/benchmarkPlots/README.rst

 Using Eclipse to add more plots
 -------------------------------

-If you want to use Scala IDE http://scala-ide.org/ you can use Eclipse 3.7 Indigo and a nightly update site at http://scala-ide.org/download/nightly.html for Scala 2.10 (trunk).
+If you want to use [Scala IDE](http://scala-ide.org/) you can use Eclipse 3.7 Indigo and a [nightly update site](http://scala-ide.org/download/nightly.html) for Scala 2.10 (trunk).

-1. Just issue ```sbt eclipse``` and you'll get a Eclipse project that you can use to add more plots.
+1. Just issue `sbt eclipse` and you'll get a Eclipse project that you can use to add more plots.
-2. File > Import > Existing Projects into Workspace and then choose the directory where you ran ```sbt eclipse```.
+2. File > Import > Existing Projects into Workspace and then choose the directory where you ran `sbt eclipse`.

-Unfortunately, on Mac OS X UTF-8 is not the default encoding (AFAIK it is MacRoman) and it would be useful to add ```-Dfile.encoding=UTF-8``` to your ```eclipse.ini``` in order to use unicode characters in your code (for example, if you're using ```scalaz```).
+Unfortunately, on Mac OS X UTF-8 is not the default encoding (AFAIK it is MacRoman) and it would be useful to add `-Dfile.encoding=UTF-8` to your `eclipse.ini` in order to use unicode characters in your code (for example, if you're using `scalaz`).

 **You don't have to use Eclipse, though** Use your favorite editor (Emacs is a great choice!
-Check the bottom of http://www.scala-lang.org/downloads for a scala-tool-support archive for Emacs and gedit.
+Check [scala-tool-support](http://www.scala-lang.org/downloads) for Emacs and gedit.
 Read the README, please).

 Acknowledgements
 ----------------